magepages/mpdocs/docs/search-m2/user-guide.rst

 .. note::
   * This extension can be used in multiple stores.
-  * Stores will be defaulted under the Default Configuration.
+  * Stores will be defaulted under Default Configuration.
   * To change the configuration of each store, admins have to uncheck "Use Website" at the left of each Option.
   * Extension’s configuration in each store will be applied to the selected store.
   * Configuration of this store won’t take impact on the other store’s configuration.